swift-server/swift-aws-lambda-runtime/readme.md

 1. `ByteBufferLambdaHandler`: `EventLoopFuture` based processing protocol for a Lambda that takes a `ByteBuffer` and returns a `ByteBuffer?` asynchronously.

    `ByteBufferLambdaHandler` is a low level protocol designed to power the higher level `EventLoopLambdaHandler` and `LambdaHandler` based APIs.

    Most users are not expected to use this protocol.

 2. `EventLoopLambdaHandler`: Strongly typed, `EventLoopFuture` based processing protocol for a Lambda that takes a user defined `In` and returns a user defined `Out` asynchronously.

    `EventLoopLambdaHandler` extends `ByteBufferLambdaHandler`, performing `ByteBuffer` -> `In` decoding and `Out` -> `ByteBuffer` encoding.

    `EventLoopLambdaHandler` executes the Lambda on the same `EventLoop` as the core runtime engine, making the processing faster but requires more care from the implementation to never block the `EventLoop`.

 3. `LambdaHandler`: Strongly typed, callback based processing protocol for a Lambda that takes a user defined `In` and returns a user defined `Out` asynchronously.

    `LambdaHandler` extends `ByteBufferLambdaHandler`, performing `ByteBuffer` -> `In` decoding and `Out` -> `ByteBuffer` encoding.

    `LambdaHandler` offloads the Lambda execution to a `DispatchQueue` making processing safer but slower.

-In addition to protocol based Lambda, the library provides support for Closure based ones, as demosrated in the getting started section.
+In addition to protocol based Lambda, the library provides support for Closure based ones, as demonstrated in the getting started section.

 Closure based Lambda are based on the `LambdaHandler` protocol which mean the are safer but slower.
 For most use cases, Closure based Lambda is a great fit.